grafana/explore-profiles/README.md

 mage
 ```

-Finally, run the server using docker-compose:
+Finally, in a different terminal tab, run the server using docker-compose:

 ```
 yarn server